 The biggest spring season allergy trigger?
 Pollen.
 Plants release more pollen during the spring, worsening air quality and allergy symptoms.
 Those symptoms may include sniffles, sneezing, itchy eyes, ears and throats, coughing, shortness of breath and more.
-Trees, grasses, weeds, flowers–all release pollen in the spring and summer months.
-Pollen even travels for miles, meaning your allergy experience is not based solely on your own yard or direct outdoor environment.
+Trees, grasses, weeds, flowers—they all release pollen in the spring and summer months.
+Pollen even travels for miles, meaning your allergy experience is not based solely on your own backyard or direct outdoor environment.

-Mold and mildew are another frequent spring season allergen.
-The biological pollutant thrives in damp, humid environments making the shift to warmer, rainy spring weather the ideal environment.
-While not every mold causes allergies, every mold needs to be removed from the home regardless.
-Keeping indoor humidity levels in the 40-60% range helps prevent mold growth and spread.
+Mold and mildew are other frequent spring season allergens.
+Biological pollutants thrive in damp, humid environments making the shift to warmer, rainy spring weather the ideal environment.
+While not every mold causes allergies, every mold should be removed from the home.
+Keeping indoor humidity levels in the 40–60% range helps prevent mold growth and spread.

 Other common home allergens include pets and pet dander, carpet (particularly wall-to-wall!), bedding, mattresses, indoor plants, soft furniture materials and damp areas.
 Dust mites are also a common indoor allergen.
-They are a specific trigger for people with allergies and asthma.
-And though dust mites are considered a year-round threat, they too thrive in those high humidity conditions, likely with spring weather.
+And though dust mites are considered a year-round threat, they too thrive in those high humidity spring weather conditions.